Online conformal inference for multi-step time series forecasting: Experiments

 The inclusion of the last term \(\tilde{e}_{t+h|t}\) in AcMCP should only result in a slight difference compared to the version without this term, which we henceforth refer to as MPI.
 This is because, the inclusion of \(\tilde{e}_{t+h|t}\) aims to capture autocorrelations inherent in multi-step forecast errors and focuses on the mean of forecast errors, whereas the whole update of AcMCP operates on quantiles of scores.
 To illustrate the subtle difference in their results and explore their origins, we visualize their prediction intervals over a truncated period of length \(500\), as shown in Figure~\ref{fig-AR2_timeplot}.
 We observe that AcMCP and MPI indeed construct similar prediction intervals so their lower and upper bounds mostly overlap with each other.
 The main differences occur around the time 1320 and during the period 1470-1500, where AcMCP tends to have a fanning-out effect, increasing the interval width as the forecast horizon increases, compared to MPI.
 Figure~\ref{fig-AR2_timeplot} also presents the prediction interval bounds given by MACP.
+Since both MACP and AcMCP rely on past miscoverage information to update prediction intervals, we include MACP to support a direct comparison of their resulting prediction intervals while preserving a clear and concise presentation.
 The prediction intervals of both AcMCP and MACP can capture certain patterns in the actual observations, and there is no consistent pattern indicating dominance of one method over the other in terms of interval width.